How to be a millionaire and instantly become poor? Bring all your money to Poortugal!

 Here are (some of) the blinding red alerts that I managed to extract at great cost from the very scarce and superficial information available on the Internet from the Portuguese media:

-• The development wasn’t even licensed for construction. (!!!)
+- The development wasn’t even licensed for construction. (!!!)

-• Two or three of the companies that made up the partnership for this project were off-shore companies.
+- Two or three of the companies that made up the partnership for this project were off-shore companies.
 (Probably the 10 million euros and many millions more are there sunbathing under a banana tree, more red alert than this is impossible!)

 You can NEVER trust Portugal!
 (Because it’s full of Portuguese and they’re in charge)!
-These victims, like everyone else who are robbed and seriously harmed in Portugal, are ultimately robbed by the country, that is always behind it all.
+These victims, like everyone else who is robbed and seriously harmed in Portugal, are ultimately being robbed by the country, that is always behind it all.
 The real criminal is Portugal’s own criminal identity.
 Don’t doubt it, Portugal is a criminal entity, disguised as a lamb!
 If you believe anything else, you will be harmed.

 All I can say is this, with all sincerity and from the bottom of my heart: